 “I have been advising corporates, financial institutions and funds on their tax issues for more than 40 years, offering a combination of long-established analytical skills, strategic guidance, commercial understanding and legal judgment to enable clients to plan their tax structures and arrangements effectively, securely and wisely.”

 Education and qualifications

-Dick is head of the Linklaters global tax practice as well as the tax practice in Amsterdam.
-He has a wide range of experience in both Dutch Domestic and international tax law.
+Dick is head of the tax practice in Amsterdam.
+He has a wide range of experience in both Dutch domestic and international tax law.
 Dick offers expert advice to multinationals, private equity houses and banks on high-end transactions and tax planning in M&A, private equity, corporate restructuring, banking and securities, asset finance, structured finance and investment funds.

 Dick has advised on the tax aspects of many high-profile transactions during his career.
 Highlights include: